-- D. The introduction of any viral agent is prohibited.
-Every diskette should be checked for a virus each time it is put into the computer system. - E. Any individual who introduces a virus into the district system or violates the copyright laws shall be subject to appropriate district discipline policies and to the penalty provisions of the computer/network use policy. - F. The technology coordinator and/or technology staff have the right to remove any software from district owned equipment if the user cannot provide original copies of the software and/or appropriate license for the software. - III.
-The following behaviors are NOT PERMITTED on district workstations, computers, or networks: - Sending of personal chain letters or broadcast messages to lists or to individuals - Sending, viewing, downloading, or displaying offensive materials or pictures, per children's internet protection act, CIPA as codified at 47 U.S.C. § 254(h) and (l) - Using obscene language - Harassing, insulting or attacking others - Engaging in practices that threaten the network (e.g., loading files that may introduce a virus) Violating copyright laws - Using anyone else's network or email account other than your own - Trespassing in others' folders, documents, or files - Violating any regulations prescribed by the network provider - Using district-connected technology to gain unauthorized access (hacking) into technology systems is not acceptable. - Using district-connected technology to perform any illegal activity is prohibited. - Installing software on district computers without prior approval of technology director or his/her designee
+IV.
+The following behaviors are NOT PERMITTED on District workstations, computers, or networks:

+- Sending of personal chain letters or broadcast messages to lists or to individuals - Sending, viewing, downloading, or displaying offensive materials or pictures, per children's internet protection act, CIPA as codified at 47 U.S.C. § 254(h) and (l) - Using obscene language, harassing, insulting, or attacking others - Engaging in practices that threaten the network (e.g., loading files that may introduce a virus) Violating copyright laws - Using anyone else's network or email account other than your own - Trespassing in others' folders, documents, or files - Violating any regulations prescribed by the network provider - Using District-connected technology to gain unauthorized access (hacking) into technology systems is not acceptable.
+This also includes the use of encryption software